FAQs

 How do I return my investments to 3-4 decimal places?

-1. In the watch table, go to the 'Live Price' column of the particular asset you would like to make the change for
+In the watch table, go to the 'Live Price' column for the asset you want to change

-And that's it!
-Please note that this is not an officially supported solution as the Market Cap and Share values returned by Google Finance are often delayed and may not reflect the live price.
-Furthermore, this will only work for assets that are looked up via the Google Finance API.
+Note: This is not officially supported, as Market Cap and Share values from Google Finance may be delayed and might not reflect the live price.
+This only works for assets using the Google Finance API.

 How do I account for Margin Loan Investments?